koor-tech/koor/Documentation/README.md

 ---
-title: Rook
+title: Koor Storage Distribution
 ---

-# Rook
+# Koor Storage Distribution

-Rook is an open source **cloud-native storage orchestrator**, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
+Koor Storage Distribution is an open source **cloud-native storage orchestrator**, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.

 Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
 It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
 Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.